fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 $ fastfetch -h title-format
 ```

+A placeholder that cannot be resolved, such as a misspelled argument name or an out-of-range index, is printed verbatim rather than being dropped, which makes it easy to spot. `fastfetch --show-errors` does not report them.

 ## Numeric/Index-Based (starts from `1`) Arguments

-**DEPRECATED: Always prefer named arguments over numeric placeholders.**
+**DEPRECATED**: Always prefer named arguments over numeric placeholders.
+Numeric placeholder positions can change between releases (for example if arguments are reordered), which introduces breaking changes for any configuration relying on them.
+Named arguments such as `{user-name}` remain stable regardless of argument ordering.

 `{1}@{2}` or `{}@{}` (indices are implicitly increased, starts from 1)
 > Because of historical reasons, `{0}` is the same as `{}`

-**DEPRECATED**: Numeric placeholder positions can change between releases (e.g., if arguments are reordered), which introduces breaking changes for any configuration relying on them.
-Named arguments like `{user-name}` remain stable regardless of argument ordering.

 ## String Manipulation